News Archive

 For up to date information on the spread of the virus to a local authority level the link below from the BBC provides daily, accurate information.
 You are simply required to type your postcode into the search engine provided at the site: Latest Coronavirus Information

 At a Halewood level we aim to provide accurate, local information for the benefit of residents.
-The most recent data from Knowsley Public Health derives from November 15th.
+The most recent data from Knowsley Public Health derives from October 22nd.
 It can be viewed in the link here: Ward Level Infection Rates

-The information clearly highlights that both Halewood North and Halewood South have high infection rates compared to many wards across the borough.
+The information clearly highlights that both Halewood North and Halewood South have high infection rates compared to many wards across the country.
 This IS a public health crisis and we reiterate our statement to please follow government and public health advice for the common good of all across Halewood.